Rarely can it be so clearly demonstrated that people, and even whole societies, cannot see what is plainly in front of their eyes.

 An academic research tool compiled lists from the prominence of individuals on the internet, which were sent to academic experts to assess against key criteria – legacy, achievement, impact, influence, contribution to their field, and public profile.
 Expert panels then debated these lists to determine four individual icons shortlisted for each of seven categories.

-Each category had an advocate who presented the four icons in one programme, two programmes each week.
+Each category had an advocate who presented the four icons in one programme, with two programmes each week.

 Each week’s winners will be announced on the BBC1 The One Show and then there will be a grand finale of these winners to determine the greatest icon of the 20th century.
 The One Show participants on 8/1/2019 discussed what was meant by ‘an icon’.
 It was manifest that in reality, the public will vote according to its own understanding of icon – probably celebrity or influence upon oneself rather than global influence – and it assumes that the public (aka television audience) has an ability to assess global influence.
 Voters are more likely to rely upon their own personal preferences rather than a judicious balanced assessment of enduring impact on human society in and beyond the 20th century.

 In addition, the concept of on-going influence questions the categories themselves.
-In their time, celebrities such as The Beatles and Elvis Presley, mentioned by Sanjeev Bhaskar on 8/1/2019 as ‘omitted’, were influential but how will it be a lasting global influence?
+In their time, celebrities such as The Beatles and Elvis Presley, mentioned by Sanjeev Bhaskar on 8/1/2019 as ‘omitted’, were influential but how will this be a lasting global influence?
 The first two programmes in the first week of the series have been very interesting, but the series is flawed by the range of seven categories and the choice of four persons to be considered in each category.

 On the principle that the protection of human life and protecting one’s family and society are of paramount importance, the principal categories are surely political leadership followed by medicine.
 One category was leadership but medicine featured nowhere except by the inclusion of one pharmaceutical chemist Tu YouYou, whose selection I can trace only to political correctness.